flztl/stream-block-cipher-CryptoProject/README.md

 - RC4-like provides faster encryption and decryption.
 - AES provides stronger security and is the recommended algorithm for secure file storage.
 - AES is the overall recommended algorithm due to its security and practical performance.
-Developed for the Cryptography Project Assignment (June 2026).